JroLuttringer/JroLuttringer.github.io/content/home/experience.md

     location: Strasbourg, France
     date_start: '2016-09-01'
     date_end: '2016-12-01'
     description: Porting to an HP grid of an image reconstruction algorithm.
-Live selection and duplication of most promising execution within a VM network.
+Live selection and duplication of most promising executions within a VM network to converge quicker to an optimum.